(Updated 11th June 2020)

-Our April intake date will now be on the 27th April 2020.
+Our intake date will now be 6th July and 7th September 2020.
 In the event of any changes due to the ongoing situation, you will be updated.

 When are the Free Trial Classes?

-They will be rescheduled to the 17th – 23rd April (7 sessions in total); In the event of any changes due to the ongoing situation, you will be updated.
-Our free trial classes will be limited to 10 people, to minimize crowds and thus, health risks.
+They will be rescheduled to the end of July and end of August (dates TBC); In the event of any changes due to the ongoing situation, you will be updated.
+Our free trial classes will be limited to 10 people, to minimize crowds and thus health risks.

 When is your Open Day?

 In order to minimize crowds and health risks, our Open Day will be converted to Visitations, from 10th – 30th June.
 Make an appointment for a consultation at 010 516 9598 or 017 702 8471.

 Will the intake dates be affected?

 our June classes are now full – future intake will be in July 2020 (dates to be announced).

 Baking Certificate Weeknight course will commence in July.